openela/openela-documentation/openela8/topics/osmanage-ConfiguringSystemSettings.md

 ...
 ```

-For files that contain nonhuman-readable content, you can use utilities such as lspci, free, top, and sysctl to access information.
-For example, the lspci command lists PCI devices on a system:
+For files that contain nonhuman-readable content, you can use utilities such as `lspci`, `free`, `top`, and `sysctl` to access information.
+For example, the `lspci` command lists PCI devices on a system:

 ```
 sudo lspci